tonywenuon/reading-progress/reading-record.md

 ## 2. $R^3$: Reinforced Ranker-Reader for Open-Domain Question Answering

 ### Good aspects:
-It has a similar
+It has a similar idea with the DrQA.
+A Ranker takes responsibility of ranking all of the paragraphs (use reinforcement learning) and a Reader to extract the answer from the paragraphs.
 ### Limitations:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjAyNDk1MTksLTE0NTg0Mjk5MzldfQ
-==
+eyJoaXN0b3J5IjpbNjY3OTMzMDA1LC0xNDU4NDI5OTM5XX0=
 -->